sparkfun/SparkFun_Ublox_Arduino_Library/Theory.md

 - The library no longer uses 'global' (permanently-allocated) storage for the GNSS data.
 Instead:
   - Each message type has a **typedef struct** defined which matches the format of the UBX message. (_typedef structs_ are just definitions, they don't occupy memory.)
   - The struct allows each data field (latitude, longitude, etc.) to be read simply and easily using dot notation.
 Flags etc. are supported by bit definitions in the struct.
-  - A variable to store that message is only _allocated_ in RAM if/when required.
-The allocation is done using the "linked list" technique used by OpenLog Artemis.
+  - Storage for that message is only _allocated_ in RAM if/when required.
+The allocation is done using _malloc_ via a pointer to the struct.
 - _Any_ message can be "auto" if required, but can be polled too.
 - An optional _callback_ can be associated with the arrival of each message type.
 A simple scheduler triggers the callbacks once I<sup>2</sup>C/Serial data reception is complete.
   - This means that your code no longer needs to wait for the arrival of a message, you are able to request (e.g.) PVT and your callback is called once the data arrives.